Delivered Duty Unpaid

 DDP (Delivered Duty Paid):

-In this arrangement, the seller assumes responsibility for all costs associated with delivering the goods to the buyer’s designated location, including import duties, taxes, and customs clearance fees.
-The seller bears the risk until the goods are delivered to the buyer.
+In this arrangement, it is the seller who bears all the expenses of delivering goods to a destination specified by the buyer, including import duties, taxes, and customs clearance charges.
+The risk remains with the seller until the goods are delivered to the buyer.

-This option provides maximum convenience for the buyer but places more responsibility and risk on the seller.
+This option would be highly convenient for the buyer, but it requires much greater responsibility and risk on the seller’s part.

 CIF (Cost, Insurance, and Freight) or CIP (Carriage and Insurance Paid To):

-These terms commonly apply to maritime or multimodal transportation.
-Under CIF, the seller must deliver the goods to the port of destination and cover transportation and insurance costs.
+These terms are normally applicable to the maritime or multimodal transportation.
+According to CIF, it is a requirement that the seller delivers the goods to the destination port and pays for transportation and insurance.

-Similarly, under CIP, the seller delivers the goods to a specified destination and covers transportation and insurance expenses.
+Under CIP also, the seller delivers the goods to a location specified and pays transportation and insurance expenses.

 EXW (Ex Works):